 Companies today, large and small, and spanning virtually every industry vertical across the world are recording customer calls for a variety of reasons.
 Most notably, they capture and store these conversations to protect themselves from liability (i.e. lawsuits, disputes, compliance infractions) and to measure customer service levels.
-OrecX’s call recording software suite offers solutions for all of these (and many other) challenges.
+OrecX’s total call recording software suite offers solutions for all of these (and many other) challenges.

 A recent OrecX survey found the following as the primary reasons why businesses and organizations record calls (total call recording and selective recording) today: